nehaljwani/team.exiv2.org/book/IMaEA.md

 [TOC](#TOC)
 ### TagInfo

 Tag definitions are not constant.
-A tag is simply an uint16\_t.
+A tag is simply a uint16\_t.
 The Tiff Standard specifies about 50 tags.
 Anybody creating an IFD can use the same tag number for different purposes.
 The Tiff Specification says _"TIFF readers must safely skip over these fields if they do not understand or do not wish to use the information."_.

 Exif has to recognise every tag, however it does not need to understand it.
 In a tiff file, the pixels are located using the tag StripOffsets.
 We report StripOffsets, however we don't read pixel data.
-When you execute the exiv2 command-line utility with the argument --unknown, they will be listed.
+When you execute the exiv2 command-line application with the argument --unknown, they will be listed.
 For example:

 ```bash
 $ exiv2 --unknown -pe ~/Stonehenge.jpg